-In late October, November and December every year, Grey seals come in very large numbers to the Donna Nook National Nature Reserve on the east coast and give birth to their pups right next to the sand dunes.
+Grey seals return every year in late October, November and December in very large numbers to the Donna Nook National Nature Reserve on the east coast and give birth to their pups right next to the sand dunes.

-The seals come really close to the public viewing areas, so much so, that sometimes you feel that you can almost touch them (however, this is not recommended and they are on the other side of a safety fence).
+The seals at Donna Nook are very close to the public viewing areas, that sometimes you feel that you can almost touch them (however, this is not recommended and they are on the other side of a safety fence).
 PLEASE DO NOT FORGET TO TAKE YOUR CAMERA AS SOME GREAT PHOTOS ARE GUARANTEED!

 Donna Nook is a fantastic place to visit when staying at Greetham Retreat and you will be able to get up really very close and personal with this magnificent colony of grey seals with their lovely pups throughout November and December.
 The pups (baby seals) are so very photogenic too, so please do not forget to bring your camera!